Skip to Main Content

 Location and Highlights

-We are located at L212 on the second floor of Mills Library near elevator two, north of the LAS office, through the keycard-accessible door.
+You’ll find the Campus Accessible Tech Space (CATS) in Room L212 on the second floor of Mills Memorial Library—just north of the LAS office, near Elevator Two.
+Look for the keycard-accessible door!

 Technology